Short URL for this page:

 for Gallant and Meritorious Services at the Battle of Cold Harbor, Va.)

 (Bvt.
 Maj.‑General, U. S. Volunteers, Aug.
-1, 1864, for Gallant Conduct during the Rebellion, and particularly in the Battles of the Campaign under General Indicates a West Point graduate and gives his Class.Grant; the Monocacy, under General Wallace; and Opequan, Fisher's Hill, and Cedar Creek, in the Shenandoah Campaign under General Indicates a West Point graduate and gives his Class.Sheridan)
+1, 1864, for Gallant Conduct during the Rebellion, and particularly in the Battles of the Campaign under General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant; the Monocacy, under General Wallace; and Opequan, Fisher's Hill, and Cedar Creek, in the Shenandoah Campaign under General Indicates a West Point graduate, Class of 1853: a link to his biographical entry in Cullum's Register.Sheridan)

 Sep.
 19, 1864, — Battle of Fisher's Hill, Sep.
 22, 1864, — and Battle of Cedar Creek, Oct.
 19, 1864, where he was severely wounded; on sick leave, disabled by wounds, Oct.
 19, 1864, to Apr.
 7, 1865; and in command